-- Deigo Costa stamping Emre Can even while down outside the field of play.
+Here is Costa stamping Emre Can even while down outside the field of play.

 Deigo Costa Vs David Luiz

-- Diego, having a fierce encounter with Paris Saint Germain’s David Luiz during Chelsea’s Champions League last-16 match.
+Costa, having a fierce encounter with Paris Saint Germain’s David Luiz during Chelsea’s Champions League last-16 match.
 This came after Costa grabbed at the long, curly locks of Luiz.

 His name is Adebayo Akinfenwa of AFC Wimnledon.
 He is bigger and stronger than Lukaku, C Ronaldo and Paul Pogba.
-He is currently the strongest footballer in the world with an unbeaten FIFA crown to his name.
+He is currently the strongest footballer in the world, with an unbeaten FIFA crown to his name.

 In the wake of Diego Costa’s latest on-the-pitch antics against Arsenal’s Gabriel, Akinfenwa has admitted he would win if they ever came to blows with Costa.
 Speaking at the FIFA 16 launch, he said;

 “I can beat Diego Costa to a Fight.
 Its something I’m gonna have to keep it real with him.
 If it came down to fight, I know I can snooze Diego Costa inside my pocket.
-I like him as a player but there would be only one winner when it comes to me and him in a fight.”
+I like him as a player, but there would be only one winner when it comes to me and him in a fight.”

 The Chelsea defender Kurt Zouma really felt sorry for doing this to his team-mate, Diego Costa.
-In a press conference, he mistakenly said “Everyone knows Diego, This Guy likes to cheat a lot”.
+In a press conference, he mistakenly said, “Everyone knows Diego, This Guy likes to cheat a lot”.

-Diego has refuse to acknowledge or maintain any connection with his home country Brazil.
+Diego has refused to acknowledge or maintain any connection with his home country Brazil.
 He is among very few footballers who have lacked the fear to disown their childhood nationality.

 He was dumped by his ex-model girlfriend after she found him guilty with evidence.
-Ideally, Brazilian Michele Zuanne was devastated when she found out that her £32million striker had made advances on her sibling Naiana at a party.
+Ideally, Brazilian Michele Zuanne was devastated when she found out that her £32 million striker had made advances on her sibling Naiana at a party.